≡ Menu

 • Etc…

-Urinary Tract Infections are typically quite easy to treat with antibiotics and won’t usually progress into more complicated infections involving one’s kidneys (pyelonephritis) which is why most life insurance companies aren’t going to be too concerned about individuals who have been diagnosed a UTI or multiple UTI’s overtime
+Fortunately, Urinary Tract Infections are typically relatively easy to treat with antibiotics.
+They won’t usually progress into more complicated infections involving one’s kidneys (pyelonephritis), so most life insurance companies aren’t too concerned about individuals diagnosed with a UTI or multiple UTIs over time.

 But…